Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 Please also note that all participants must be able to swim and tread water comfortably.

-You will be accompanied by a Bluetit host who is a qualified swim coach as well as local guides who have an excellent knowledge of culture in the region.
+You will be accompanied by a Bluetit host who is a qualified swim coach as well as a local guide who has an excellent knowledge of culture in the region.
 The guides are first aid trained and will support you throughout your journey.

-Accommodation will be in a centrally located 3* hotel on a twin share basis.
-There may be single supplements subject to availability and additional costs.
+Accommodation will be in a centrally located 3* hotel on a twin-share basis.
+There may be single rooms available, please enquire about costs and availability.

 You will need to wear comfortable walking boots or sturdy trainers for when we walk to swim locations.
 We advise you to bring waterproofs given the inclement weather we can experience in Iceland.